Storybook & Isolation Workflows: Architecting Reliable Component Testing

 };

 Standardizing Argtable Mapping ensures that UI architects, developers, and QA engineers share a single source of truth for component APIs.
 When prop contracts are explicitly mapped, teams can automate documentation generation, enforce design token compliance, and eliminate prop-drift across micro-frontend boundaries.
-This approach also accelerates onboarding, as new engineers can explore component capabilities interactively without reading through implementation files or guessing at undocumented parameters.

 Extending the Environment with Tooling